-Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 11 Appendix C Regulation 16(b) Further information is requested on consultation undertaken in the course of preparing the environment plan.
-Specifically, further information to support an assessment of merits of the objections and claims about adverse impacts of the activity made by the following relevant persons.
-Department of Environment and Natural Resources • Timing of Upwelling should be considered.
+Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by 11 Appendix C Regulation 16(b) Further information is requested on consultation undertaken in the course of preparing the environment plan.
+Specifically, further information to support an assessment of merits of the objections and claims about adverse impacts of the activity made by the following relevant persons. • Timing of Upwelling should be considered.
 Bight Petroleum, as identified in Request for Information (Item 2) has assessed all possible survey timeframes to establish a suitable period which minimises environmental impacts.
 Key to this assessment was the timing of the Kangaroo Island Upwelling, its high productivity and the high encounter rate of species attracted to the area during those upwelling events.
 The original period (January to May 17) was accordingly modified to April-June however due to sensitivities with the presence of the Southern Right Whale the period of March to May was identified.
 This window, recognising Southern Right Whale constraints, was determined to be the optimum solution.
 While there is still a small possibility for upwelling to occur during March to May, upwelling favourable winds are dramatically reduced during this period.
 Bight considers that this advice has been observed and incorporated into the MSS planning.
-12 Appendix C Regulation 16(b) Further information is requested regarding the consultation undertaken to demonstrate that an appropriate assessment of merits of objections and claims about adverse impacts of the activity has been made by Bight Petroleum Pty Ltd. International Fund for Animal Welfare and Kangaroo Island Council • Statements in the consultation records of 'no impact' to values/sensitivities (e.g. ecotourism) are not supported and conflict with statements of 'low' or 'negligible' impact provided in the environment plan.
-Refer to information provided below.
+NOPSEMA) 12 Appendix C Regulation 16(b) Further information is requested regarding the consultation undertaken to demonstrate that an appropriate assessment of merits of objections and claims about adverse impacts of the activity has been made by Bight Petroleum Pty Ltd. Refer to information provided below.